telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 typedef std::string (*RestTreat)(ConnectionInfo* ciP, int components, std::vector<std::string>& compV, ParseData* reqDataP);
 ```

-So, for the rest library to find the service routine of an incoming request, it uses the vector of `RestService` it was passed as the first parameter to `restInit()`, which is searched until an item matching the verb/method and the URL PATH and when the `RestService` item is found, the service routine is also found, as it is a part of the `RestService` item.
+So, for the rest library to find the service routine of an incoming request, it uses the vectors of `RestService` as passed as the first seven parameters to `restInit()`, which are searched until an item matching the verb/method and the URL PATH and when the `RestService` item is found, the service routine is also found, as it is a part of a `RestService` item.

 [Top](#top)